-In complete contrast to the open-class shootout on page 28, this time around we're focusing on the bikes that newbies looking to graduate to the big leagues should start on.
-We picked three bikes that are new for 2009-the Kawasaki ER-6n, Suzuki Gladius, and Yamaha FZ6R-and a fourth-the Ducati Monster 696-that was introduced last year but still deserves a spot on this list to break up the Japanese monotony.
+In complete contrast to the usual supersport shootouts where absolute at-the-limit performance is the name of the game, this time around we're focusing on the bikes that newbies looking to graduate to the big leagues should start on.
+We picked three bikes that are new for 2009—the Kawasaki ER-6n, Suzuki Gladius, and Yamaha FZ6R—and a fourth, the Ducati Monster 696 that was introduced last year but still deserves a spot on this list to break up the Japanese monotony.
 What makes these bikes ideal for beginners?
 For starters, they're (relatively) cheap, make manageable power that isn't intimidating, and have low seat heights.
 Of course style is an important factor for a new rider, but seeing as that's a personal preference we won't touch on that much.
 Some will say that we're forgetting perhaps the most influential bike of all for new riders-the Kawasaki Ninja 250.
 We didn't forget about it (we actually think quite highly of it) but these four motorcycles are scoots that will suit the new rider as they learn the ropes and have enough performance potential to grow with them as their skills improve.
 Now in a bit of an unconventional twist we're going to spoil the story up front: there are no "winners" or "losers" in this test.
 All four bikes will suit the new and/or inexperienced rider great, only each goes about doing so in slightly different ways.
 In the next few pages we'll profile each bike (in alphabetical order), highlight their strengths and weaknesses, and reveal who we think each bike is best suited for.
 Sound good?
-Then turn the page and let's begin.
+Then scroll down the page and let's begin.

 Ducati Monster 696